noobeio/noobe.github.io/_posts/2019-10-29-xss-to-account-takeover.md

 ![CSRF Token](/assets/5d02f144bca472117661e342a29bf504-3.png)

-Finally, just combine it with the request to change the email earlier.
+Finally, combine it with the request to change the email earlier.

 ```javascript
 var xhr = new XMLHttpRequest();